turibe/swi-prolog-z3/README.md

 This creates a `z3_swi_foreign.so` binary that is loaded into SWI Prolog when `use_module(z3)` is executed.

+4. Add a symbolic link to the `libz3.dylib` file in this directory (or copy it over).

-4. Start swipl, import the `z3.pl` module, and you're done!
+5. Start `swipl`, import the `z3.pl` module, and you're done!

 ```bash
 swipl